erinyoung/soundtracks/README.md

 Silent Hill 4: The Room by Akira Yamaoka
 ➤ Jazz, industrial, and horror all mashed up masterfully.

-Final Fantasy XI: Chains of Promathia by Nobuo Uematsu, Kumi Tanioka ➤ Underrated MMO expansion with strong musical storytelling.
+Final Fantasy XI: Chains of Promathia by[Nobuo Uematsu](https://en.wikipedia.org/wiki/Nobuo_Uematsu), Kumi Tanioka ➤ Underrated MMO expansion with strong musical storytelling.

 The Urbz: Sims in the City by The Black Eyed Peas (Simlish!) + EA composers